Guidance for Postgraduate Researchers

 You should plan to take your placement at a time that causes the minimal amount of disruption to your research.
 This will most likely be between months 12 and 30 of your PhD funding period (or part-time studentship equivalent); usually after you have completed your progression review.

-The Research in Practice placement scheme is researcher-led, which means you take responsibility for securing your own placement in consultation with your Research Supervisor(s).
+The placement scheme is researcher-led, which means you take responsibility for securing your own placement in consultation with your research supervisor(s).
 The WRDTP will not match you to a project.
 You choose what you do, where you do it, and when you do it.

 You may want to contact your university’s Careers and Employability service to ask for some support with this (e.g. CV checks, application checks, interview preparation etc).
 You can find relevant contact details above.